 I don’t think we should get locked into any stage theory; it is always someone else’s retrospective view of his or her own journey, which may not include our own experiences or insights.
 Our obligation is to be true to our own insights, our own inner light.
 BR

-The three stages I identify as clearly unique periods on my journey so far and write about in detail are:
+The three stages I identify as clearly unique periods on my journey so far (with one more to discover) and write about in detail are:

 Stage One – The Inner Journey: An intense period of working on practices aimed at discovering an internal place of stillness.
 I used these disciplines as an inner break from the world and as a base from which to tackle the challenges presented to me externally.
 I still lived in duality with an inner core of peace touched on in meditation and then an external life trying to cope with all the usual challenges of the everyday.
 I felt that I was on a path to an ultimate transformative experience, but I wasn’t very clear about what that might look like.